nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 5. Once the profile is retrieved, `SessionListCommand` runs the `Profile#getSessionListSummaryString` method.
    1. If the session list in the profile is empty, the `Profile` class returns a `String` object containing an error message.
-   2. If the session list is not empty, a `String` object representing a table summarising the list of sessions in the profile is returned.
+   2. Otherwise, a `String` object representing a table summarising the list of sessions in the profile is returned.

 ### Settle a session